cdunn2001/hw/doc/kes-paws-rest-api.md

     },
     "configuration" :
     {
-        "movie_number": movie_number   # the desired movie number
+        "movieNumber": movie_number   # the desired movie number "roi" :
-        "roi" :
         [
             [ rowMin, colMin, numRows, numCols ]   rectangles of sequencing ROI ]
-        "pop_socket": string that names the pop socket (incoming IPC messages), "push_socket": string that names the push socket (outgoing IPC messages), "uuid": uuid of acquisition aka subread set from XML.
-Not used programmatically, "data_path":
+        "popSocket": string that names the pop socket (incoming IPC messages), "pushSocket": string that names the push socket (outgoing IPC messages), "uuid": uuid of acquisition aka subread set from XML.
+Not used programmatically, "dataPath":
             "normal" |  no loopback.
 Receiver connected to sensor, transmitter goes off coprocessor.
             "hardloop" | transmitter and received Aurora ports are connected together "softloop" | transmitter and receiver data is connected through FPGA fabric }
     },
-    "sensor_fpga_registers":   contains the last cached values of the registers.
+    "sensorFpgaRegisters":   contains the last cached values of the registers.
 When the registers are updated is TBD.
     [
         {
             "number": register number,